TUCchkul/Traffic-Vehicle-Detection/README.md

 # Vehicle-Detection
-In this project detecting multiples type of vehicle like Car, Bus, Trucks
+In this project detecting multiples type of vehicle like Car, Bus, Trucks, ByCycle
+# Requirements